mumblebaj/MMM-SweepClock/README.md

 ## Updating

-To update the module to the latest version, use your terminal to go to your MMM-NewsAPI module folder and type the following command:
+To update the module to the latest version, use your terminal to go to your MMM-SweepClock module folder and type the following command:

 ````
 cd ~/MagicMirror/modules/MMM-SweepClock/